Oh hang on a minute.

 Grilled Garlic & Cheese Stuffed Mushrooms

-Alright then!
-These grilled garlic and cheese stuffed mushrooms are a cool hot appetizer when you are throwing a party.
-These stuffed mushrooms are easy to make in advance, you only need to grill them for another couple of minutes while your guests are enjoying their drinks.
-Making the garlic and parmesan stuffing and filling the grilled mushroom heads with it are all things you can do before your food gig takes off.
+These grilled garlic and cheese stuffed mushrooms are a cool hot appetizer for when you are throwing a party.
+And they are easy to make in advance as well, you only need to grill them for another couple of minutes while your guests are enjoying their drinks.

 - 10 medium white mushrooms